glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 `putchar`, which is accessed through the `$` operator).

-And alas, `switch` does not support function pointers without a GNU extension that allows the address of labels to be taken as values, in example:
+And alas, `switch` does not support function pointers without a GNU extension that allows the address of labels to be taken as values, for example:

 ```
 label: